isabella232/devo-ps.github.io/source/blog/basic-setup-for-a-new-linux-server.md

 - **This setup isn't intended to be the lightest or smallest possible**.
 We're not dealing with containers here, we can afford installing a few useful tools.

-- **This setup is very much opinionated, though based off of our experience working with a lot of teams of various sizes.
+- **This setup is very much opinionate**d, though based off of our experience working with a lot of teams of various sizes.
 We're open to suggestions.

 Let's get started: